MathurinD/MathurinD.github.io/_posts/2025-08-27-crispr-ko-screens.md

 Comes in shRNAs, an engineered variant of the naturally occuring siRNA which can easily expressed from plasmids that be transfected or transduced into cells.
 Add a selection process, via antibiotics and resistance genes, and a bit of statistical magic, that if you transfect cells with less than one plasmid per cell then most cells with a plasmid will have been transfected only once, and there you have it a single DNA copy of your perturbation in each cell in your culture vessel.
 Now you can filter for you phenotype of interest.
 A dropout screen is the simplest form of selection screening and simply consist in letting the cells grow.
-Detrimental KOs [^oncogene] will get lost, and advantageous KOs [^tumor-suppressors] will get enriched.
+Detrimental KOs [^1] will get lost, and advantageous KOs [^2] will get enriched.

-[^oncogene] Typically lost are genes involved in cell cycle or metabolism and oncogenes.
+[^1] Typically lost are genes involved in cell cycle or metabolism and oncogenes.
-[^tumor-suppressors] An example of genes whose knock-outs increases cell growth are tumor suppressors such as PTEN or TP53.
+[^2] An example of genes whose knock-outs increases cell growth are tumor suppressors such as PTEN or TP53.

 A quick breakdown is: